 Anyone with curly hair can attest to the fact that it takes a lot of trial and error before you find a routine (and the right products) that works for you.
 That said, there are a few helpful tips to keep in mind across the board.
 Here, the ten best for every type of curl.

 Use Curl-Specific Shampoos

 Many conventional formulas can strip curls of their natural moisture (and any curly girl knows you’ll take all the moisture you can get).
-Use a sulfate-free cleanser or co-wash instead (and the occasional clarifying shampoo to remove any product buildup on your scalp if needed).
+Use a sulfate-free cleanser or co-wash instead (and the occasional clarifying shampoo to remove any product buildup on your scalp when needed).

 Scale Back on Washing Altogether

 Shampooing your hair every day might be the protocol for some, but for curls it’s overkill.
 In fact, it will just dry them out and make them less bouncy.
 If you need a refresh between washes, mist a little leave-in conditioner (some ladies also swear by good ol’ H2O in a spray bottle) and scrunch to coax your coils back to life.

 Beware of the Brush

 A wide-toothed comb is your best friend (and you should only use it when your hair is sopping wet with conditioner).
 On that note, always start combing from the bottom and work your way up to detangle strands.

 Wash as usual, load on your favorite hair treatment (the one above has a cult following), comb it through and cover it up with a plastic cap.
 Let it absorb for at least the duration of an episode of Handmaid's Tale (or, you know, Friends) before rinsing it out.